 Being a member of the Thymus genus, thyme is known for its aromatic flavor.
 Thus, people often use it as an additive in cooking.

-People also use thyme to disinfect fungi and bacteria infections in some areas.
+People also use thyme to disinfect fungi and bacteria infections in some areas (4).
 However, the herb is more commonly used as a means to cure coughing and loss of hair.

 12. Taro

-Also known as eddo or dasheen, taro is a plant with edible roots native to the Southern Asia region.
-It has a dark brown color on the outside and a white starchy texture on the inside when unearthed.
+Also known as eddo or dasheen, taro is a plant with both edible roots and leaves native to the Southern Asia region.
+It has a dark brown color on the outside and a starchy texture on the inside when unearthed.
 Tarot is normally enjoyed after being boiled and dipped in sugar to improve flavor.

 Learn more on how you can cultivate Taro by yourself.